-Down the road a piece, Buddy had to check out some smells that only he could smell along a deer path leading into a boggy area.
+Down the road a piece, Buddy had to check out some smells that only he could smell along a deer path leading into a marshy area along the river.
 Wild columbine lined the path.
 We lingered there for a few minutes until all of Buddy's senses were sated, then moved on.

-We walked further down this old road, grass growing in the middle, leading to what must have been the home site at one time.
-We stood in the tall green grass and listened to the history of the place, the few simple kernels of truth that still exist there, left behind by those who once slept in their beds beneath the stars inside that old stand of trees.
-After a few minutes, we both quietly turned and walked away, leaving them in peace.
+We walked further down this old road, with grass growing in the middle, leading to what must have been the home site at one time.
+We stood in the tall green grass and listened to the history of the place, the few simple kernels of truth that still exist there, left behind by those who once slept in their beds beneath the stars, inside that old stand of cottonwoods.
+After a few minutes we both quietly turned and walked away, leaving them in peace.